epierson9/densityMapping/README.md

 # densityMapping
 Python tool for creating density maps of events (drunk tweets, police shootings, etc).
-Map below shows a sample map created using Twitter data: color denotes the fraction of #beer or #wine tweets which are about #wine, with redder areas
+Below is a sample map created with this tool using Twitter data: color denotes the fraction of #beer or #wine tweets which are about #wine, with redder areas indicating more wine.

 ![Alt text](wine_vs_beer.png?raw=true "Beer and Wine Tweets in Europe")